 The historical development of the Economy for the Common Good Balance Sheet

-Matrix 5.0 is introduced in April, 2017.
-The development of this version resulted from an open and participatory process based primarily on the feedback from committed organisations to the Matrix Development Team (formerly, the Editorial Team), all of whom gave their time voluntarily.
+Matrix 5.0 has been introduced in April, 2017.
+The development of this version resulted from an open and participatory process based primarily on the feedback from committed organisations to the Matrix Development Team, all of whom gave their time voluntarily.
 Several guides and handbooks were written during this process that are more specifically tailored to an organisation's line of business and size.
 Special modules have also been developed (quick test, initial performance report), to encourage an easy and swift switch to the Common Good Balance Sheet as a sustainability tool.

 This version of the Matrix was the basis for compiling Common Good Balance Sheets as of 2012.
 One of its previous indicators, equal opportunities and disadvantaged persons (C5 in Matrix 3.0), was integrated into in C1, workplace quality.
 Common Good Balance Sheets based on this version were presented to the Austrian media in a press conference on 24 April 2013.

 The Editorial Team reduced the number of indicators from 50 to 18 (still called 'criteria' at the time).
 This modified version persuaded almost 60 companies to be the first to to volunteer a Common Good Balance Sheet.

 Modification of the original version, worked on by the Editorial Team until February 2011, which included the core results of an initial wave of feedback following the symposium 'Unternehmen neu denken' (Re-thinking business) on 6 October 2010.
 Unlike today's indicators, this version defined common good according to 50 criteria.